Bon Eau Foundation

 This foundation does not have a public application process.

-The Bon Eau Foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The Bon Eau Foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."
 Grant decisions are made at the discretion of the board of directors, who select recipients based on their own research, relationships, and charitable interests.

 There is no application form, no application deadlines, and no open solicitation for grant proposals.